fkosman/Spam-filter-for-SMS/README.md

 ```
 python plot_epochs.py [MODEL NAME]
 ```
-This will produce to plots, one for the loss and one for the accuracy, with the respect to all epochs the given model has trained over.
+This will produce two plots, one for the loss and one for the accuracy, with the respect to all epochs the given model has trained over.

 ## Evaluation against baseline